As dazzling as my brief soirée into serious, journalistic blogging was, I'm afraid the ride is over.

 When I saw the outline for this Channel Five programme, I was a bit dubious.
 Donal MacIntyre, instead of visiting far-flung tribes, brings 6 members of the Insect tribe from Papua New Guinea (PNG) to visit London.

-know how amusing they are.
+To begin with, I felt guilty for smiling at the antics of the 6 tribespeople; but then I realised that they know how amusing they are.
 Having looked after Donal for a period last year, they know exactly how ridiculous outsiders look on their home turf.
 Not only that, but the people of Swagap seem to have brilliant senses of humour.

 The part I found most awe-inspiring was when the Swagap Six (an easy abbreviation, not to be confused with the Birmingham Six) visited London for the first time.
 Their reaction was childlike; not meant in a patronising way, but in the way that London looked so incredible to me when I was a child.
 They were blank slates, experiencing the objective beauty of St Pauls Cathedral.